 4. Develop a Robust Plan

 Unplanned, random actions or reactions to bottleneck situations may lead to short-term fixes but may have a huge negative impact on your supply chain operation in the long-term.
-To ensure that the impact of every action is well-thought-out before implementing it, bottlenecks need to be proactively identified, and all available options need to be discussed before finalising one or more solutions.
+To ensure that the impact of every action is well-thought-out before implementing it, bottlenecks need to be proactively identified, and all available options need to be discussed before finalizing one or more solutions.
 Third-party logistics (3PL) providers can be of great assistance as they bring experience and expertise that will inform both short and long-term impact on your supply chain.
 Engaging an experienced third-party logistics provider can assist you in developing a steady and robust plan to manage the bottlenecks efficiently.

 5. Build a Transparent and Flexible Supply Chain

 A transparent supply chain means you can see each new product through all stages, including production processes, manufacturing processes in real-time.
 Any data and information you need to make sound business decisions, plus proper document flow, and inventory and fulfillment flow should be available in real-time as well.
+Over the last decade, there has been an explosion in supply chain technology companies that have made supply chain data more readily available and cheaper to acquire.

 With this transparency you will be better able to identify bottlenecks as well as their root cause.
 Blockage inflow can be easily identified in a transparent supply chain and proactive choices can be made rather than reactive and allows for continuous improvement.